Mastermind63/2102Group2/out/production/2102Group2/Project 2 Breakdown.md

 		- What you would do differently:
 	- Time
 		- Time Spent on implementation: 4 hours
-		- Time Spent on testing:
+		- Time Spent on testing: 2 Hours
-		- Time Spent on integration:
+		- Time Spent on integration: 4 Hours
 	- Method's and Attributes
         - [x]   Class Attributes
             - [x]   Last Name